Mattds825/community-toolshed-store/README.md

 Due to time constraints, there are some features that were not implemented in this project that could be added in the future

+### Time Bound

+- there is some redundancy in my tables that could be removed
+- I managed to implement the maintenance system for tool, but did not have time to implement the cleaning system for the party items
+- I waned to create dining sets with the part items but did not have time to implement this

+### Future Features

 - Add a feature to allow users to request items that are not currently in the inventory
 - Flesh out the rating system to allow users to rate items and leave reviews
-- use the stripe subscription feature to manage the subscription payments
+- use the built in stripe subscription feature to manage the subscription payments

 ## Credits